Kenivia/pysync/README.md

 - `xdg-open`(used for opening gdoc files by double clicking)

 - Either `gnome-terminal` or `xfce4-terminal` for a quick restart of the syncing process.
-Other than this, any terminal will do
+Other than this function, any terminal will do

 ## Usage